Karl IX, King of Sweden

 Karl’s nephew Sigismund III Vasa, King of Sweden; Credit – Wikipedia

-When Sigismund returned to Poland in July 1594, Karl, who was Sigismund’s uncle, and the council were to govern in his absence.
-Because of the religious differences, Sigismund did not want to give us uncle and the council full government power.
+When Sigismund returned to Poland in July 1594, Karl, Sigismund’s uncle, and the council were to govern in his absence.
+Because of the religious differences, Sigismund did not want to give his uncle and the council full government power.
 He appointed some council members who favored the Roman Catholic Church and would receive orders directly from him.
 In 1595, the Riksdag (legislature) gained control of the Swedish government and appointed the Lutheran Karl Regent of Sweden.
 Finally, on February 24, 1604, the Swedish Riksdag declared that Sigismund abdicated the Swedish throne, and his uncle Karl was recognized as the sovereign – Karl IX, King of Sweden.
-Sigismund had lost the Swedish throne but he reigned as King of Poland until his death in 1632.
+Sigismund had lost the Swedish throne but he reigned as King of Poland until he died in 1632.

 Although Karl became King of Sweden in 1604, Karl and his wife Christina were not crowned King and Queen of Sweden until March 15, 1607, at Uppsala Cathedral in Uppsala, Sweden.
 Karl’s seven-year reign was marked by almost constant warfare: the Polish-Swedish War (1600 – 1611), the Ingrian War with Russia (1610 – 1617), and the Kalmar War (1611–1613) with Denmark-Norway.